Professor Sujit Sivasundaram

 After initial work on elephants in South Asia, I continue to work on histories of the human and the animal and one recent short think piece sought to provide a longer chronology of the inter-related histories of the covid-19 pandemic and the environmental crisis.
 This piece, 'The Animal, Human and the Prehistory of Covid-19', tracks this inter-relation by thinking with the pangolin.
 Relatedly, I also am interested in the future direction of world history and am writing on how to conceive of it in more materialist terms.
 This picks up on my recent piece, 'Materialities in the Making of World Histories' and will lead into a couple of papers on using environmental objects to organise world histories and also what a less 'global' and more 'Earthy' historiography might look like.
 It also represents an outworking of my writing in the history of science.

 Though I grew up in war-time Sri Lanka, I was not physically affected by the conflict.
 I was born into a family which crossed the ethnic divides of the island and the national territories of Sri Lanka and India.
 For this reason, I was educated strictly in the 'Sinhala medium' until 1992.
 My Sri Lankan heritage has undoubtedly affected the broader research questions that I interrogate in my work.
-These include the status of differentiation, classification and territorialisation in global and imperial structures and the specific material and environmental contexts that shape such practices and structures.
-I will soon be launching a collaborative research project on the long urban history of the city of Colombo as a reflection on the pasts and futures of the global south city.
-This project was recently successful in the ERC Advanced Grant pathway and will run for five years, with three postdocs and two doctoral studentships and with work across the divide of academic and public history as well as art, visual studies and historiography.
+I have just launched a collaborative research project on the long urban history of the city of Colombo as a reflection on the pasts and futures of the global south city.
+This project was successful in the ERC Advanced Grant pathway and will run for five years, with three postdocs and two doctoral studentships and with work across academic and public histories as well as art, visual studies and historiography.

 I co-convene, lecture and supervise on the 1A paper on the global eighteenth century (together with Melissa Calaresu, Renaud Morieux and Emma Spary) and the 1B paper on British worlds in the long nineteenth century (with Peter Mandler and Mike Joseph).